UVA-DSI/sensenet/projects/CCI-SDS/3D-design/README.md

 # 3D Design Files

-We include here all the 3D design files for the project.
+We included here the 3D design files for the Smart Cville + School of Data Science project.
 Here you will find:

-* Support structures for sensors
+* Support structures for sensors ('suport/')
-* Insulated sensor box
+* Insulated sensor box ('box/')
 * Other support files

 ## Authors and Licensing info

+3D box design was done by Luke Pi (@zx82net, Thingiverse), 2019 and Leonardo R. Murillo, 2020.
+3D sensor support design was done by Leonardo R. Murillo, 2020.

-All files are distributed with CC-BY-SA 4.0 International.
+All design files are distributed with CC-BY-NC-SA 4.0 International.
-See AUTHORS files for details.